laurent-malvert/docker-registry-proxy-cache/README.md

 # docker-registry-proxy-cache

-A simple script + docker-compose setup to auto-deploy a local proxy of the Docker Registry on Mac OS X hosts (and others).
+A simple script + docker-compose setup to auto-deploy a local proxy (or mirror) of the Docker Registry on Mac OS X hosts (and others).

-# Configuration
+# Registry Mirror Configuration

-## Registry Proxy Setup
+## Prepared Setup

-###Prepared Setup

 You can clone the following repository to get a pre-configured setup, as described in the next section:

     https://github.com/laurent-malvert/docker-registry-proxy-cache